 Food distributors and suppliers accounted for over 23.7% of the total revenue share in 2018, attributed to inappropriate means of transport and inadequate storage facilities used by the entities.
 In addition, the spoilage of meat owing to the changes in climatic conditions, improper handling, and unavailability of proper storage contributes majorly to the total waste.

-Food service providers segment is expected to witness substantial growth over the forecast period.
+Foodservice providers segment is expected to witness substantial growth over the forecast period.
 Factors driving the segment are overstocking, expiration, spoilage, inefficient production, and overproduction that leads to a considerable amount of waste generated before offering it to consumers.
 These service providers include hotels, restaurants, street vendors, and cafes.

 The types of waste generated by primary producers include cereals, dairy products, fruits and vegetables, meat, and fish.
 These producers are involved in agricultural activities such as farming, animal husbandry, and fishing.
-Loss due to spillage, poor crop harvest, and animal death are the factors contributing to generation of food wastage.
+Loss due to spillage, poor crop harvest, and animal death are the factors contributing to the generation of food wastage.

-Europe led the in 2018, accounting for over 32.5% of the revenue share.
+Europe led in 2018, accounting for over 32.5% of the revenue share.
 The factors contributing to the regional growth include government initiative for reducing food wastage as well as increasing investment in advanced disposable techniques for acquiring useful products such as biogas and fertilizers.

 North America is estimated to reach USD 13.84 billion by 2025, on account of overproduction, lack of cold-chain infrastructure, market fluctuations, and varying customer demand.
-U.S. is projected to account for a major regional market share owing to the booming food industry in the country.
+The U.S. is projected to account for a major regional market share owing to the booming food industry in the country.

 Asia Pacific is expected to witness significant growth on account of rising exports of various products from Asian countries to the North American and European countries which are further expected to increase the amount of wastage during transit.
 The food waste in the region is majorly decomposed and is converted into biogas, which is also used in electricity generation.

 The advanced economies in Middle East and Africa, such as Qatar, contribute majorly to the global food wastage on account of the unavailability of an adequate number of cold storages and warehouses and the lack of transportation facilities.
-However, the regional governments are focusing on proper management on such wastage.
+However, the regional governments are focusing on the proper management of such wastage.
 For instance, Dubai has taken the initiative for achieving zero waste and has launched the UAE Food Bank.

 The market is highly competitive in nature.
 Major companies in the market include Veolia Environment; Suez Environment; Waste Management, Inc.; Republic Services, Inc.; Clean Harbors, Inc.; and Stericycle, Inc. The source of competition varies by the region and type of service offered by the regional and local players.